(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 To either side of Samelqo lay paradise: paths of mosaic tiles bordered by shade and fruit-giving trees; hidden statues in low bushes, peeking nymphish faces from between jade leaves; the soothing sound of water trickling nearby; and the yawning mews of the peacocks as they stalked along low walls and down circular avenues.

 It was all frivolity, and deadly at so late an hour.
 The water used to feed the trees was better spent on the orchards and olive groves surrounding the city.
 But nothing was so precious to Queen Moniqa as her lilacs.
-Nothing, perhaps, save her eldest child, Aurelius.
+Nothing, perhaps, save her eldest son, Aurelius.

 Further inside the labyrinthine garden, children were laughing and shrieking.